 Principles that Lead to Prosperity

 Tom believes the number one job of the federal government is to keep our citizens and our country safe.
 He has co-sponsored and passed legislation that helps ensure we keep our homeland safe by strengthening immigration and refugee admittance process, and securing our borders.
-Tom has also taken steps to work to eradicate the world of ISIS and other terror organizations intent on doing harm to our great nation.
+As a strong supporter of our military, Tom has also consistently voted to give our troops the resources they need to protect our country at home and abroad.

-Tom introduced the legislation to lift the Cuba trade embargo in order to provide new opportunities for increasing trade, as well as advancing the cause of human rights and needed reforms in that country.
+In a break with the Administration, Tom introduced legislation to lift the Cuba trade embargo in order to provide new opportunities for increasing trade, as well as advancing the cause of human rights and needed reforms in that country.
 The legislation improves the United States’ position in the region and increases our leverage as the political transformation begins in Cuba.